ebubekirdgn/Video-Converter/README.md

 A simple video converter application built using `wxPython` and `moviepy` libraries.
 This application allows you to convert video files between different formats such as mp4, avi, mkv, flv, and mov.

 ## Features
-- Convert video files to various formats (mp4, avi, mkv, flv, mov)
+- Convert video files to various formats (mov to mp4)
-- Progress bar to show conversion progress
 - User-friendly GUI built with `wxPython`
 ## Prerequisites
 - Python 3.x